hashimati/Service-Requests-Offers-Microservices/README.md

 ## Implementation
 ### Step 1: Service Discovery Server
-Service Discovery Server is a namiong service for the services.
+Service Discovery Server is a naming service for the services.
 Each service will register itself in the service discovery services.
-Therefore, the services will contact with each others by their name.
-Also, provide a services to inquiry about the availability of each services instances.
-In our application you can use Eureka or Consul as a service discovery server.
+Therefore, the services will contact each other by their name.
+Also, provide services to inquire about the availability of the instances of each service.
+In our application, you can use Eureka or Consul as a service discovery server.

 #### Netflix Eureka Service Discovery Server.
-Eureka Service Discovery server is spring boot application which is usually listening on port 8761.
-To configure it, open application.properties file  and add the below configurations.
+Eureka Service Discovery server is a spring boot application which is usually listening on port 8761.
+To configure it, add the below configurations to application.properties file and
 ```
 src\main\resources\application.properties
 ```